One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Appendix

 \subsubsection{Details for \nnmar}

-\paragraph{Description} The pattern simulates a scenario where the propensity $p_{ij}$ depends on the underlying matrix values $X^*$ in an arbitrary manner.
+\paragraph{Description} This pattern simulates a scenario where the propensity $p_{ij}$ depends on the underlying matrix values $X^*$ in an arbitrary manner.
 We achieve a comprehensive coverage of \mnar patterns by leveraging the expressiveness of neural networks.

 \paragraph{Methodology} One general form of \mnar can be described as follows: for all $i$ and $j$, there exists some function $f_{ij}$ on the true (hence unobserved) matrix $X^*$ such that the propensity depends on $X^*$ as follows: $p_{ij}(X^*)=\P(M_{ij} = 1|X^*) = f_{ij}(X^*)$.
 By leveraging the expressiveness of neural networks, we propose a neural-net-based \mar pattern generator (\nnmar) that is designed to approximate arbitrary propensities characterized by functions $f_{ij}$.